-Count how many significant figures are in a number, and identify which digits are significant.
+Count how many significant figures are in a number, and find which digits are significant.
 You can use this calculator for significant figures practice: Test your ability to find how many significant figures are in a number.

 Enter whole numbers, real numbers, scientific notation or e notation.
 Example inputs are, 3500, 35.0056, 3.5 x 10^3 and 3.5e3.

-How to Identify Significant Figures
+Find How Many Significant Figures

 Significant figures are the digits of a number that are meaningful in terms of accuracy or precision.
 They include:

 - Zeros between non-zero digits as in 3003 or 45.60009

 - Trailing zeros only when there is a decimal point as in 6750. or 274.3300

 How to Identify Non-Significant Figures